Most weight loss programs do not work and can harm your health. If you want to lose weight healthy and keep it off, read on to find out how.

 A recent study found that 19.9% of people in North America and Europe had a food addiction.

-Trying to lose weight while fighting your food addition is nearly impossible.
+Trying to lose weight while fighting your food addiction is nearly impossible.
 Seek professional help if you have extreme cravings.

-Sugar is already bad for your health but liquid sugar is even worse.
-Studies have shown that calories from liquid form sugar increased body weight and BMI.
+Sugar is already bad for your health, but liquid sugar is even worse.
+Studies have shown that calories from liquid sugar increase body weight and BMI.

-Another study showed that sugary beverages are linked to 60% of the increased risk of obesity in children.
+Another study showed that sugary beverages are linked to 60% of children’s increased risk of obesity.

-Sugary beverages also apply to fruit juice which contains the same amount of sugar as a soft drink.
+Sugary beverages also apply to fruit juice containing the same sugar as a soft drink.